Alinto/sogo-connector/README.md

 % cp -a custom/sogo-demo custom/mysite
 ```

-Then customize the following files:
+Then customize the following file:

 * custom/mysite/defaults/preferences/site.js

-* custom/mysite/chrome/content/sogo-connector/global/extensions.rdf
+You must at least customize the sogo-connector.baseURL value.
 If you want to force-push preferences upon each startup, modify:

 * custom/mysite//chrome/content/sogo-connector/general/custom-preferences.js